telerik/fiddler-everywhere-docs/migration.md

     ![Migrate subscription link on Telerik](./images/migrate/fe-updated-migration-012.png)

 After a successful migration, you will see a message confirming the operation, and your payment details will be deleted from the old Fiddler system.
 From that moment on, all future subscription renewals will be charged through the Telerik system only (processed by Cybersource) using the selected payment method.
+Note that if you migration is not succesfull, you will see an error or warning message instead of the sdcreen depiected below - in such case, please contact us through [the Support Center](https://www.telerik.com/account/support-center/contact-us/licensing-support).

 ![Migrate subscription link on Telerik](./images/migrate/fe-updated-migration-013.png)